Shynixn/PetBlocks/docs/wiki/docs/template.md

 events:
   rightClick:
     actions:  # You can add/remove actions as you want here.
-      - name: "Open the DeluxeMenu based pet inventory" #  You need to install the plugin DeluxeMenu for this to work and copy the premade PetBlocks inventory from the thirdparty folder.
+      - name: "Open the pet GUI"
         condition:
           type: STRING_EQUALS
           left: "%petblocks_eventPlayer_name%"